UWSysLab/diamond/scripts/experiments/README.md

 the top of the file, and more information about setting them is included in the setup instructions below.

-### A note about file paths in scripts
+### File paths, file copying, and command execution

-The experiment and client scripts copy all the files they need from the `diamond-src` repo located in the home directory of `SRC_HOST` to a fixed working directory on the client/server machines (the instructions below have more information on setting these directories up).
-As a result, the config prefix and key file paths passed into the client scripts are the relative paths of these files on `SRC_HOST` from the `diamond-src` directory.
+The experiment and client scripts copy all the files they need from `SRC_HOST` to a fixed working directory on the client/server machines.
+As a result, the config prefix and key file paths passed into the client scripts are the paths of these files on `SRC_HOST`.
+In general, all of the copying functions in the scripts copy a file at an arbitrary path on `SRC_HOST` (either an absolute path or a path relative to the user's home directory) into the working directory of the client/server machines.

-More generally, when the functions in the experiment and client scripts take paths to files on `SRC_HOST`, these paths are relative to the `diamond-src` directory, and functions that copy files to or execute commands on the client machines always do so in the working directory.
-The exception is that `REDIS_DIR` can point anywhere in `SRC_HOST`'s filesystem.
+The individual experiment and client scripts explicitly copy the specific files they require over to the client.
+The pathnames of these files are generally given assuming the `diamond-src` repo has been cloned in the user's home directory on `SRC_HOST` (the setup instructions below describe how to set things up to ensure that the scripts work properly).

-* The file path convention and the overall convention for moving files between `SRC_HOST` and the client/server machines may be confusing, so let me know if you have any suggestions for improving them.
+All commands executed by the scripts on `SRC_HOST` run in the user's home directory there.
+Commands executed by the experiment scripts on client machines with `runOnClientMachines()` run in the working directory on each client machine.

 ## Setting things up